JohnKinyanjui/DROP_BACKEND/README.md

 # DROP_BACKEND
+To run server write this in terminal when in the project directory:
+**run main.py**

 This is a an E-commerce flask app which can be used to add stores.
 A few things you can do with this api:
  * Log in Authentication.